 Finding out if it affects you is a massive step in the right direction.
 After all, you can’t treat what you don’t have.

-The next step is to identify the different types of anxiety disorders, which will help you develop a specific strategy to conquer it.
+The next step is to identify the different types of anxiety disorders, which will help you develop a specific strategy to conquer them.

-Chapter 3- Classification of Anxiety Disorders (And their Signs and Symptoms)
+3. Classification of Anxiety Disorders (and their Signs and Symptoms)

 So far, I’ve touched on anxiety’s clinical definitions, historical expressions, etiology, pathophysiology, and complications.
 All this information has given you a better understanding of general anxiety.

 Now, it’s time to sink our teeth into the details.
 Anxiety is further classified into:

 - Social Anxiety Disorder